List of automobiles notable for negative reception: Renault Dauphine (North American version) (1956–1967)

 While the Renault Dauphine was a major sales success in Europe, where it is seen as one of the forerunners of the modern economy car, it received a very strong negative reception in the United States, largely for its poor performance and poor reliability.
 A period review of the Dauphine by Road & Track magazine found that the Dauphine took 32 seconds to accelerate to 60 mph from a standstill.
 Autoblog included the Dauphine on its list of "The 20 Dumbest Cars of All Time" and it was included on Times list of the "50 Worst Cars of All Time", with writer Dan Neil calling it "The most ineffective bit of French engineering since the Maginot Line", while noting that its performance "put the Dauphine at a severe disadvantage in any drag race involving farm equipment."
-Car Talk also placed the Dauphine 9th on its 2000 "Worst Car of the Millennium" poll and was named the 67th worst car of all time by Edmunds.com.
+Car Talk also placed the Dauphine 9th on its 2000 "Worst Car of the Millennium" poll and the vehicle was named the 67th worst car of all time by Edmunds.com.

 Another problem that damaged its reputation was rust.
 A 2008 retrospective article in The Independent said: "as soon as the US market had come to grips with the Dauphine's swing-axle manners and useless acceleration, they were pole-axed by its abysmal corrosion record.
 It would take only one New York winter of driving on salt-strewn roads to give a Dauphine front wings that resembled net curtains."
 Renault apologized for the Dauphine's flaws in American print advertisements, marketing its successor, the Renault 8, as "The Renault for people who swore they wouldn't buy another one".